Archives 2025

 The Fed maintained the federal funds rate at its peak level for almost 14 months, beginning in July 2023.
 But in September, the central bank announced a first rate cut of 0.50 percentage points, and then followed that with quarter-point reductions in November and December.

-For its first meeting of the new year, however, the Fed opted to hold rates steady—and it’s possible the central bank may not make another rate cut for months.
+For its third meeting of the new year, however, the Fed opted to hold rates steady—and it’s possible the central bank may not make another rate cut for months.
 With a total of eight rate-setting meetings scheduled per year, that means we could see multiple rate-hold announcements in 2025.

 How We Track Mortgage Rates